 The Primate Brain Bank provides tissues for research purposes only.

-In order to apply for tissue, it is required to fill in the Application form.
-The Application form implies a summary of the research project the tissue is requested for.
+In order to apply for tissue, it is required to fill in the Application form and give a description of the research project the tissue is requested for.

 The Application form is send to the Scientific Committee for approval.